My dragon is called Glint

 But sometimes I do like a little bit of help.

-Which is why the very talented Sara Ogilvie did all the pictures in 'The Boy Who Grew Dragons', 'The Boy Who Lived With Dragons' and 'The Boy Who Flew With Dragons'.
-And all three of the fabulous front covers.
+Which is why the very talented Sara Ogilvie did all the pictures in the books.
+And all of the fabulous front covers too, which were then designed by Nick Stearn at Piccadilly Press.

 Her squiggly lines and curly bits always behave very well.